acast83/Fast_Api_SqlAlchemy_School_REST_Api/README.md

-# Fast Api SqlAlchemy School REST Api
+# Fast Api sqlalchemy School REST Api
 This is my first Python REST Api project.
 I used Fast Api framework and sqlalchemy library as ORM.
 School Api is live on Heroku: https://fast-api-school.herokuapp.com/

 ## Testing and documentation